munger1985/OCI-Auto-Scripts/README.md

 The script could be writen based on OCI CLI command, or python/C#/Java code based on OCI SDK.

-For the record, those tools and code are all for your reference, please test it and fit in your environment, we have **no** resposibility when you apply those tools or code.
+For the record, those tools and code are all for your reference, please test it and then fit in your environment, we have ***NO*** resposibility when you apply those tools or code.

 # Prerequisites